Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/josm/1900-04-10-adding-imagery.md

 Click the ![OK_button][]{: height="24px"} button to close the preferences window and return to JOSM.
 When you need to use the imagery, click on the word **Imagery** in the menu at the top of the screen and select it from the alphabetical list.
 Alternatively **Alt + I** should show the imagery menu (These shortcuts may vary according to the language setting).

 ![Preferences WMS TMS 6][]

+**Tip** If the imagery fails to load, check how the imagery appears in the list.
+In this example, **tms** appears twice.
+You can edit the link within josm so that it only appears once, which will probably correct the problem.

+![TMS TMS][]

 Adding a WMS Server
 ===========